giellalt/lang-slh/README.md

 choices.

-Install proofing tools and [keyboards](https://github.com/giellalt/keyboard-slh) for the Southern Puget Sound Salish language by using the [Divvun Installer](http://divvun.no) (some languages are only available via the nightly channel).
+Install proofing tools and [keyboards](https://github.com/giellalt/keyboard-slh) for the Southern Lushootseed language by using the [Divvun Installer](http://divvun.no) (some languages are only available via the nightly channel).

 Spell-checker accuracy: